International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 3. In consultation with the evaluation facility, the certification body may collect information and evidence from the applicant insofar as this is necessary for the certification decision.

 ### §4.4 Recognition of IDS certificates
-1. The certification body shall recognise IDS certificates for components of the participating organization or component to the extent of their validity and certification level, provided that they have been issued in accordance with these Rules of Procedure.
+1. The certification body shall recognize IDS certificates for components of the participating organization or component to the extent of their validity and certification level, provided that they have been issued in accordance with these Rules of Procedure.
 2. In the event of recognition, the certificate may be issued for the full period of validity in accordance with § 5.3.
-The certificate shall be revoked if a recognised certificate expires.
+The certificate shall be revoked if a recognized certificate expires.
-This shall not apply if the relevant component is immediately re-certified and the certificate can be recognised, or if the component is immediately included in the certificate for the operational environment or component by a change certification according to § 4.9.
+This shall not apply if the relevant component is immediately re-certified and the certificate can be recognized, or if the component is immediately included in the certificate for the operational environment or component by a change certification according to § 4.9.
-3. The certification body shall monitor the validity of the recognised certificates.
-It shall inform the applicant in good time of the imminent expiry of the validity periods of recognised certificates.
+3. The certification body shall monitor the validity of the recognized certificates.
+It shall inform the applicant in good time of the imminent expiry of the validity periods of recognized certificates.

 ### §4.5 Recognition of other certificates
 1. The certification body may recognize other certificates if they are materially and procedurally equivalent to an IDS certificate.
-The certification body determines the certification level at which the certificate is recognised.
+The certification body determines the certification level at which the certificate is recognized.
 2. A material equivalence exists if the other certificate is based on requirements that are comparable to or exceed those of the IDS with regard to the certification level.
 3. A procedural equivalence exists if the other certificate was granted in a certification procedure that offers a comparable guarantee for the proper evaluation and certification in accordance with these procedural rules.
-4. The following certificates are generally considered to be materially and procedurely equivalent:
+4. The following certificates are generally considered to be materially and procedurally equivalent:
   * certificates according to ISO 27001;
-  * certificates according to ISO 27001 based on ITGrundschutz;
+  * certificates according to ISO 27001 based on IT Grundschutz;
   * certificates according to ISO 15408;
   * certificates according to IEC 62443.
 5. The certification body shall justify the recognition, in particular with regard to the certification level.